Krernertok/name-app/README.md

 ### API Documentation

 Swagger documentation for the backend API is also served by the backend API.
-The documentation can be accessed via (using the default port) at:
+The documentation can be accessed (using the default port) at:

     http://localhost:3001/api/doc